opnfv/compass4nfv/docs/installation-instructions/installation-instructions.rst

 compass4nfv/brahmaputra/opnfv-2016-01-16_15-03-18.iso
 compass4nfv/brahmaputra/opnfv-2016-01-16_15-03-18.properties

-The name of iso image includes the time of iso building.
+The name of iso image includes the time of iso building, you can get the daily ISO according the building time.
 The git url and sha1 of Compass4nfv are recorded in properties files, According these, the corresponding deployment scripts can be retrieved.